England's speed demons give Bolt second thoughts

 Zharnel Hughes, stripped of gold in the 200m earlier this week, helped the men's quartet bring the baton round in 38.13 seconds, ahead of South Africa and Jamaica.

-Bolt, who retired last year after almost a decade of dominance, tweeted about returning to the sport after watching the English snatch Jamaica's Commonwealth title.
+Bolt, who retired last year after almost a decade of dominance, tweeted about coming out of retirement after watching the English snatch Jamaica's Commonwealth title.

 "Did I retire too soon?
 Hmmm," the eight-time Olympic champion posted to his 5.1 million followers.
 "Watching the relay just now made me ask myself a few questions."